-Similarly, a combination of in situ, and industrial technology has been used in the building development itself, to create a system of good quality, fast construction and optimize cost, keeping in view certain incremental changes we could achieve as we ll as the ability of contracting firms to be able to stretch their existing capabilities and achieve the expected quality.
+Similarly, a combination of in situ, and industrial technology has been used in the building development itself, to create a system of good quality, fast construction and optimize cost, keeping in view certain incremental changes we could achieve as well as the ability to contract firms to be able to stretch their existing capabilities and achieve the expected quality.

-All services entering into the building and needed for production as well as facilities, have been located sequentially near to the center of density of their usage, thereby optimizing the design of the carrying services, as well as long term transmission looses in the cables and pipes.
+All services entering into the building and needed for production as well as facilities have been located sequentially near to the center of the density of their usage, thereby optimizing the design of the carrying services, as well as long term transmission loses in the cables and pipes.

-We introduced a solar PV power plant to utilise clean energy for the comfort conditioning system to ensure that the capital cost of the comfort system becomes a capex without impacting opex over the long term.
-This was critical, since every rupee spent on opex, higher than competition would hurt the financial prospects of product pricing in the long term.
+We introduced a solar PV power plant to utilize clean energy for the comfort conditioning system to ensure that the capital cost of the comfort system becomes a capex without impacting opex over the long term.
+This was critical since every rupee spent on opex, higher than competition would hurt the financial prospects of product pricing in the long term.